 - An accounting firm to declare tax and follow up the accounting of the company

-- If you need a work permit, you need to have also 4 Thai national employee and 2 million THB in capital (for one work Permit).
-The same scheme will have to be follow for the second, third etc foreign employee.
+- If you need a work permit, you need to have also 4 Thai national employees and 2 million THB in the capital (for one work Permit).
+The same scheme will have to be followed for the second, third, etc foreign employee.

 - An official address for your company

 Once you are ready to start here are the primary steps to follow: